hakant/hakant.github.io/source/_posts/2016-01-30-hackathon-planner-for-nipo-software.markdown

 * should allow simple ways of reacting to those ideas (i.e sending likes and possibly comments in the future).
 * should be simple to sign up and login (built in GitHub authentication?).
 * should allow a simple way of forming teams (mark the idea/team that you want to join and done!).
 * should allow live monitoring of teams as they form and evolve.
-It makes the team formation process much more exciting to follow.
-Watching as ideas live and die.
-Well..
-OK I'll be honest with you, actually it's just an excuse to use something like [signalR](http://www.asp.net/signalr) or [socket.io](http://socket.io/).
+It makes the team formation process more exciting to follow.
+Watching as ideas live and die ([signalR](http://www.asp.net/signalr),  [socket.io](http://socket.io/) ?).

 Based on these thoughts above I've created a very [basic clickable mockup](https://hackathonplanner.mybalsamiq.com/projects/hackathonplanner/prototype/Hackathon+Ideas?key=461d3fd4697bd193977050ca80bdbe84a1383d22) that can give a general idea and show some of the basic interactions: